trmittal24/swaad/_posts/2021-07-31-microwave_hacks.md

 Similar to the above point, if any of your snacks, namkeen, nuts have become soft and chewy due to air and rainy weather, microwaving them is a great way to bring them back to life.

-##### ⁕ Melt Butter
+##### ⁕ Melt/Soften Butter

 Many recipes call for melted butter and you can use microwave for it.
 Beware, use a lower power setting and check in intervals of 10 seconds.
+A 150W 10 second microwave, gives a perfectly soft butter, ready to be spread.

 ##### ⁕ Remove Tomato, Garlic Peels